dolphindb/Tutorials_EN/import_data.md

 Before importing data, we should plan how to partition the data.
 We need to determine the partitioning columns and the granularity of the partitions.

-Columns that are commonly used in WHERE, GROUP BY, or CONTEXT BY are good candidates for partitioning columns.
+Columns that are commonly used in WHERE, GROUP BY, or CONTEXT BY are good candidates as partitioning columns.
 As most of the queries on financial data involve trading days and stock symbols, we can use `tradingDay` and `symbol` to form a COMPO partition.

 The time span of the data is 2008-2017, and we can use a value partition based on the year of the data.
 To leave room for new data, we can set the time span to 2008-2030.